-11.1.
-Both contracting parties shall comply with all relevant data protection provisions, in particular the General Data Protection Regulation (GDPR).
+11. Data protection11.1.
+Both contracting parties shall comply with all relevant data protection provisions, in particular the General Data Protection Regulation (DSGVO).

 11.4.
 In order to protect the personal data against unauthorised or unlawful processing, accidental loss, destruction or damage of the data, the Contractor shall take the necessary technical and organisational security measures, taking into account the state of technical development.

 11.5.
 Completed questionnaires, audio and video recordings as well as computer recordings made by the contractor or its subcontractor in connection with the contractually owed service are the property of the contractor.

 11.6.
 As soon as the personal data is no longer required for the purpose of providing the service, it shall be deleted by the Contractor in accordance with the applicable statutory provisions.